Overview of Implant Placement

 The Dental Implant Surgical Procedure

-The procedure to place an implant takes about an hour for one implant and about two hours for multiple implants.
+The procedure to place an implant takes about 45 minutes for one implant and about 90 minutes for multiple implants.
+Full-arch (same day) implant, or “immediate load” full-arch restorations will take longer.
 The number of appointments and time required, vary from patient to patient.

 A local anesthetic will be administered to numb the area where the implant will be placed.
 For some patients, minimal oral conscious sedation can be discussed.

-Dr. Horalek will bring great precision and attention to your case by treatment planning the case digitally and performing guided surgery.
-When you are comfortable, Dr. Horalek will gently place the implant post, using a template guide.
+Dr. Horalek will bring great precision and attention to your case by treatment planning the case digitally (merging cone beam computed tomography with optical, surface scan technology) and performing guided surgery.
+When you are comfortable, Dr. Horalek will gently place the implant fixture (or post), using a template guide.
 This is most often done without an incision (flapless), therefore resulting in minimal trauma.